 - 5.1 In order to take credit for an MA benefit in stress, firms need to check that their MA portfolio continues to meet the MA requirements1. - 5.2 In particular the PRA expects firms to evidence that the MA portfolio continues to be adequately matched and that the asset eligibility criteria continue to be met. - 5.3 When undertaking this assessment, firms should ensure that they have allowed for the impact of a stress event on both the assets and liabilities within the MA portfolio.
 For example, a longevity stress could result in an increase in the liability value, and an increase in longerdated liability cash flows.
-Firms should also ensure that the FS assumptions used in this assessment are consistent with those used to stress the assets and liabilities in the MA portfolio. - 5.4 Following a stress event, firms may conclude that the result of the assessment referred to above is that the MA qualifying conditions would no longer be met.
-Steps 3 and 4 of the fivestep framework cover checking and maintaining continued compliance with the MA qualifying criteria.
-The remainder of this chapter sets out the PRA's expectations regarding any potential actions that could be assumed to restore such compliance.
+Firms should also ensure that the assumptions used in this assessment are consistent with those used to stress the assets and liabilities in the MA portfolio in the given stress scenario. - 5.4 Following a stress event, firms may conclude that the result of the assessment referred to above is that the MA qualifying conditions and/or any internal policies relating to the management of the MA portfolio would no longer be met.
+Steps 3 and 4 of the five-step framework cover checking and maintaining continued compliance with the MA qualifying criteria.
+The remainder of this chapter sets out the PRA's expectations regarding any potential actions that could be assumed to restore compliance with the MA qualifying conditions and internal policies.
 The PRA expects firms' assumed actions to be limited to those necessary to restore compliance.
 They should not include, for example, steps to optimise an already compliant portfolio in a stressed environment.